Valery Tsepkalo: Diplomatic career

 Tsepkalo started his diplomatic career in 1991 as a member of the Soviet Embassy in Finland.
-After the dissolution of the Soviet Union, he returned to Belarus and in 1992 took the position of the second secretary in the MFA.
-In 1993—1994 he was a foreign policy adviser to the Chairman of the Supreme Soviet Stanislav Shushkevich, who had a position of the President (Head of the State) at that time.
+After the dissolution of the Soviet Union, he returned to Belarus and in 1992 took the position of second secretary in the Ministry of Foreign Affairs of Belarus.
+In 1993–1994 he was a foreign policy adviser to the Chairman of the Supreme Soviet Stanislav Shushkevich, who had a position of the President (Head of the State) at that time.
 After the resignation of Stanislav Shushkevich from the post of the Chairman of the Supreme Council of Belarus, the position of an advisor on foreign political and economic relations was replaced by the advisor on agriculture.
-Most probably such move was caused by animosity between Shushkevich and Vyacheslav Kebich.
-Later Shushkevich recalled Tsepkalo as a "skillful psychologist and professional" who was always "on a verge of the right and wrong", and appreciated his help in times when Shushkevich was in disfavour.
-After resignation, Tsepkalo moved to work in the CIS Secretariat as an advisor to the Executive Secretary.
+Later Shushkevich recalled Tsepkalo as a "skillful psychologist and professional" and appreciated his help in times when Shushkevich was in disfavour.
+After resigning, Tsepkalo moved to work in the Commonwealth of Independent States Secretariat as an advisor to the Executive Secretary.